Publicly Funded Further Education/Higher Education (PF FE/HE)

 - The course of study must be completed prior to the period of entitlement ending.

 This commitment will provide access, free from tuition fees, for your:

 First Level three or national equivalent.
-This refers to a first full Level three i.e. the achievement of two GCE A levels (A2) (passes at A-E) or vocational equivalent as defined by the National Qualifications Framework (NQF) or the Qualifications and Credit Framework (QCF) (England, Northern Ireland and Wales); or in Scotland a Level six qualification (SVQ Level three on the Scottish Credit and Qualifications Framework (SCQF).
+This refers to a first full Level three i.e. the achievement of two GCE A levels (A2) (passes at A-E) or vocational equivalent as defined by the Regulated Qualifications Framework (RQF) (England, Northern Ireland and Wales); or in Scotland a Level six qualification on the Scottish Credit and Qualifications Framework (SCQF).

 Or a first foundation degree or first full undergraduate degree or national equivalent.
 Typically to be eligible for this support, the higher education qualifications would be at levels four-six of the Framework for Higher Education and Qualifications in England, Wales and Northern Ireland (FHEQ) eg: a first undergraduate degree (including foundation degree) or Higher National Certificate or Diploma for which the entry qualification is lower than a degree and which normally takes place at a publicly funded institution.

 In Scotland the equivalent qualification is a Higher National Certificate (HNC), Higher National Diploma (HND) or a first undergraduate degree, undertaken at a further education college (FE college) or a higher education institution (HEI).

 Please ensure you read this page before submitting a claim to your Single Service Representative.

 - Firstly read the Joint Service Publication (JSP) 822 and ensure you meet the eligibility criteria.